SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 **Jona: "Jona here.
 I recommend this for pitstop number one: ..."**

-(Jona gives you a complete overview over all the settings, that were derived for the upcoming pitstop, refueling, tyre compound, pressures, repairs, and so on.)
+(Jona gives you a complete overview of all the settings, that were derived for the upcoming pitstop (refueling, tyre compound, pressures, repairs, and so on.)

 (Maybe you have some corrections...)